velartrill/velartrill.github.io/orig/conspirators.md

 "The magic of requisitions," he replies.
 "Cute sandals you got there."

 "Thanks."
 I gaze fondly at the pair, flexing my toes.
 "Bought 'em at market when I was seventeen.
 Only thing I have left of my homeworld, really."
 No, that's wishful thinking.
-I still have the memories too.
+I still have the memories, too.

 He whistles.
 "They're sturdier than they look.
 They've lasted all those years?"

 I nod.
 "Near on a dozen now.
 Been to the cobbler's a few times but none the worse for wear.
 Back on Sapphire they make things to last."

 He finishes lacing up and stands.
 His movements are so… easy and fluid; his body language practically screams confidence and power.
-"Do you miss Sapphire?" he asks, eyes fixing on mine.
+"Do you miss Sapphire?" he asks, eyes alighting on mine.

 I shrug.
 "It's just a place.
 Wasn't as though I had me a particular good life there, anyhow.
 How's about you?
 You miss… wherever you come from?"
 I ain't shy of eye contact but something about Lena's attention feels… overwhelming, right now.